jrosdahl/fancy-dabbrev/README.md

     ;; Load fancy-dabbrev.el:
     (require 'fancy-dabbrev)

-    ;; Enable fancy-dabbrev previews in all modes:
+    ;; Enable fancy-dabbrev previews everywhere:
     (global-fancy-dabbrev-mode)

-    ;; Bind fancy-dabbrev and fancy-dabbrev-backward to your keys of choice:
+    ;; Bind fancy-dabbrev-expand and fancy-dabbrev-backward to your keys of ;; choice:
-    (global-set-key (kbd "TAB") 'fancy-dabbrev)
+    (global-set-key (kbd "TAB") 'fancy-dabbrev-expand)
     (global-set-key (kbd "<backtab>") 'fancy-dabbrev-backward)

-    ;; If you want TAB to indent the line like it usually does when the cursor ;; is not next to an expandable word, use 'fancy-dabbrev-or-indent instead:
+    ;; If you want TAB to indent the line like it usually does when the cursor ;; is not next to an expandable word, use 'fancy-dabbrev-expand-or-indent ;; instead:
-    (global-set-key (kbd "TAB") 'fancy-dabbrev-or-indent)
+    (global-set-key (kbd "TAB") 'fancy-dabbrev-expand-or-indent)

 Configuration
 -------------

+`fancy-dabbrev-expand` uses `dabbrev-expand` under the hood, so most `dabbrev-*` configuration options affect `fancy-dabbrev-expand` as well.
+For instance, if you want to use `fancy-dabbrev-expand` when programming, you probably want to use these settings:

+    ;; Let dabbrev searches ignore case and expansions preserve case:
+    (setq dabbrev-case-distinction nil)
+    (setq dabbrev-case-fold-search t)
+    (setq dabbrev-case-replace nil)

-Here are the variables that affect `fancy-dabbrev`'s behavior:
+Here are `fancy-dabbrev`'s own configuration options:

 * `fancy-dabbrev-menu-height` (default: `10`)